milmar987/laptop-recommendations/README.md

     - Notes

         - Overall, the OmniBook Ultra looks like a perfect 2in1 device, its only "flaw" being that the screen is OLED, which will result in less battery life compared to LCD.
+This is the only OLED laptop in our recommended lineup.
 Nevertheless, the offered features, software and exceptional metal build quality might make up for it.
 Again, this will largely depend on the launch price and the available ports, thus not much more can be said about this device